 The Company allocated \$12 million of the net proceeds received from the issuance of the Convertible Notes to a derivative liability based on the aggregate fair value of the embedded features on the date of issuance which reduced the net carrying value of the Convertible Notes.
 The derivative was being accounted for at fair value with subsequent changes in the fair value being reported as part of Other charges (income), net in the Consolidated Statement of Operations.
-The fair value of the Convertible Notes embedded derivative at June 30, 2023 and December 31, 2022 was a liability of \$4 million and \$2 million, respectively, and is included in Other long-term liabilities in the accompanying Consolidated Statement of Financial Position.
-Refer to Note 19, "Financial Instruments" for information on the valuation of the derivative.
+The fair value of the Convertible Notes embedded derivative at July 21, 2023, when the Convertible Notes were repaid, was a liability of \$5 million.
+The fair value of the Convertible Notes embedded derivative at December 31, 2022 was a liability of \$2 million and was included in Other long-term liabilities in the accompanying Consolidated Statement of Financial Position.
+Refer to Note 20, "Financial Instruments" for information on the valuation of the derivative.

-The carrying value of the Convertible Notes at June 30, 2023 and December 31, 2022 was \$19 million and \$18 million, respectively.
-The Convertible Notes unamortized discount at June 30, 2023 and December 31, 2022 was \$8 million and \$9 million, respectively.
-The estimated fair value of the Convertible Notes as of June 30, 2023 and December 31, 2022 was \$20 million and \$16 million, respectively, (Level 3).
+The carrying value of the Convertible Notes at December 31, 2022 was \$18 million.
+The Convertible Notes unamortized discount at December 31, 2022 was \$9 million.
+The estimated fair value of the Convertible Notes as of December 31, 2022 was \$16 million (Level 3).
 The carrying value was being accreted to the aggregate principal amount using the effective interest method from the date of issuance through the maturity date.